tanbirhossain/VehicleTracking/README.md

 1. **Register** a client with first name , last name, email, password .
 2. Client can login with email, password.

 3. A registered client can add multiple vehicle with Name, DeviceId.
-DeviceId is unique id which we get from the GPS device.
+DeviceId is unique id which you get from the GPS device.

 4. GPS device send vehicle location with deviceId, latitude, longitude for the authentic client.